saqibj/DebugLogTools/README.md

 3. To flush the debug log, click the "Flush Log" button.
 4. Use the search box to filter log contents in real-time.
 5. Enable auto-refresh to automatically update the log view every 30 seconds.
+6. Use the troubleshooting tab to view system information and diagnose issues.

 ## Security